Restaurant in Glasgow, United Kingdom

 Porter & Rye sits on Argyle Street in Finnieston, a stretch of Glasgow that has accumulated serious restaurant density over the past decade.
 The room earns its reputation on atmosphere more than scale: mezzanines squeeze in additional covers, but considered lighting and glass keep it feeling cosy rather than tight.
 The noise level is conversational at lunch and early dinner; it climbs later in the week as the bar and counter seats fill.
 Bar and counter stools add capacity at busy service, so if you arrive without a reservation on a Friday evening, there is a reasonable chance of eating at the counter — but do not count on it for a group of four or more.

 The centrepiece is the meat-ageing cabinet, which the kitchen uses more like a statement of intent than a piece of equipment.
-The beef sourced from butcher John Gilmour is aged in-house using a high-temperature broiler for the cook, and the full range runs from standard cuts through to sharing formats: tomahawk, chateaubriand, and porterhouse, all priced by weight and age.
+The beef sourced from butcher John Gilmour is aged in-house using a high-temperature broiler for the cook, the full range runs from standard cuts through to sharing formats: tomahawk, chateaubriand, porterhouse, all priced by weight and age.
 That market-board approach means prices shift with what's available, so confirm the current selection when you book.

 What to Order

-The menu is structured as small plates, big plates, cuts, and big cuts, with a token vegetarian option, game, and seafood rounding it out.
-But everyone is here for the beef, and the kitchen knows it.
+The menu is structured as small plates, big plates, cuts, big cuts, with a token vegetarian option, game, seafood rounding it out.
+But everyone is here for the beef, the kitchen knows it.
 Beef-dripping fries are among the stronger supporting acts in the city.
 The Sunday roast, built around thick-sliced meat and braised ox cheek with a bone-marrow jus and a properly dense Yorkshire pudding, is worth planning a visit around if you are in Glasgow over the weekend.
 For a starter, the carpaccio with truffled goat's milk and shredded pecorino is a clean, salty lead-in that does not compete with what follows.

 On Takeout and Delivery

 Porter & Rye is not a venue built for off-premise dining.
 The experience here is anchored in the room: the atmosphere, the ageing cabinet on display, the counter seats, the 'select your own weapon' steak knife moment.
-A premium dry-aged cut loses meaningful ground when it travels , texture, crust, and carry-over cooking do not survive a delivery journey intact.
+A premium dry-aged cut loses meaningful ground when it travels, texture, crust, carry-over cooking do not survive a delivery journey intact.
 If you are considering ordering in, you would be better served by a venue whose menu is designed for it.
 Porter & Rye is worth the table.

 Booking and Logistics

-Booking is direct , this is not a venue you need to plan months in advance for, unlike the tasting-menu restaurants at the leading of Glasgow's food scene.
+Booking is direct, this is not a venue you need to plan months in advance for, unlike the tasting-menu restaurants at the top of Glasgow's food scene.
 A week's notice is generally sufficient for midweek tables; aim for two weeks if you want a weekend slot or a specific section.
 The counter and bar seats provide walk-in capacity at busy times, which gives Porter & Rye more flexibility than its reputation might suggest.
 Groups of four or more should book in advance and confirm whether a specific table configuration is available.

 | Venue | Price Tier | Booking Difficulty | Leading For |